koendv/openscad-raspberrypi/README.md

 - Choose the "Ash" color scheme to get monochrome gray output.
 From the menu, choose *Edit->Preferences->3D View*.
 Select color scheme "Ash".

 - Switch displaying axis off.
 The mind rebels if an axis sticks out of the screen, coming straigh at you.
-In many cases, objects "behind" the screen are easier on the eye than objects that "stick out" from the screen.
+To me, objects "behind" the screen are easier on the eye than objects that "stick out" from the screen.

 - Click the render icon ![render](images/render-32.png) to render your object.